spierre91/katacoda-scenarios/pandas-data-selection-and-filtering/step1.md

 Next we need to go into the folder corresponding the the data selection and filtering scenario.
 Copy and paste the folloing and press enter:
 `cd katacoda-scenarios/pandas-data-selection-and-filtering/`

-Now let's open up the python interactive shell by typing `python` and pressing enter in the terminal window on the right.
+Next let's open up a python interactive shell.

+Copy and paste `python` in the terminal on the righthand side and press enter.

-Next let's import the pandas library and rename it as 'pd':
+Next let's import the pandas library and rename it as 'pd'.
+You can either copy and paste and press enter or simply click the code below:

 `import pandas as pd`{{execute}}